HQSquantumsimulations/qoqo-quest/roqoqo-quest/README.md

 roqoqo-quest is designed to be able to simulate all operations that are part of roqoqo.
 For usage examples see the examples section of [roqoqo](https://github.com/HQSquantumsimulations/qoqo/).

-### QuEST build options
+## QuEST build options

-QuEST supports distributed computing and the use of GPU computing.
-The support can be controlled with cmake options. roqoqo-quest is not tested together with these advanced features.
-If you want to try using these features we recommend cloning this repository and modifying the cmake options in the build.rs rust build script.
+QuEST supports distributed computing and the use of GPU computing. `qoqo-quest` and `roqoqo-quest` are not tested against distributed builds, but have preliminary support for `GPU` computation.
+The `PyPi` distributed versions do not support GPU computation.
+For the moment GPU support can be enabled for NVIDIA GPUs using either the `cuda` feature or the `cuquantum` feature when compiling  `qoqo-quest` with `maturin` or `roqoqo-quest` as a rust library.
+The `cuda` feature uses QuEST's CUDA-based simulator implementation and needs the cuda-compiler (nvcc) available during build.
+The `cuquantum` feature uses the cuda quantum simulator and requires the cuda-compiler (nvcc) during build as well as the cuquantum libraries.

 ## General Notes